lsst-sitcom/linccf/internal/march_sprint/4.rubin_periodic_to_other/README.md

 I was going to have a look at Gaia.
 Turns out the main catalog does not contain the period estimates.
 These are in a separate catalog which wasn't ported from hipscat to hats.
 The script to do hats convertion already exists [here](https://github.com/delucchi-cmu/hipscripts/blob/e4f1bc683238a35eb8becc007912cc50334c8fb3/epyc/hats_conversion/create_epoch_photometry_hats.py#L51).
 I executed it but I ran into issues with Dask.

+#### Thu, Mar 27

+Taking a final stab at the comparison with Gaia.
+After discussing it with Doug, I am following his strategy.
+I am going to load the variability catalogs for VRRLyrae and Cepheids as they have very-well defined periods already specified.

+Well, only 8 out of 10 objects had a match in Gaia.
+Of those, we only got period estimates for 2 of them.
+I checked the classification for these objects on Vizier and it makes sense - they are VRRLyrae, and for those we had period information.
+The remaining ones are eclipsing binaries.
+I'll try to find the missing periods on the Variability Star Catalog (VSX).